"When your fist connects with my chin, take care that your fist is not damaged."

 - Kick Dude: His kicks were hard, and Muhammad Ali can testify it.

 - Lantern Jaw of Justice: Inoki's prominent jawbone is well known, reaching memetic levels in Japan and abroad.
-You can not but think that Inoki would have been devastating in MMA by using the old vale tudo chin-in-the-eye submission.
+You can't help but think that Inoki would have been devastating in MMA by using the old vale tudo chin-in-the-eye submission.

 - Odd Friendship: It's said he was friends with Carlson Gracie.